AlphaGo versus Lee Sedol: Game 2

 AlphaGo (black) won the second game.
 Lee stated afterwards that "AlphaGo played a nearly perfect game", "from very beginning of the game I did not feel like there was a point that I was leading".
 One of the creators of AlphaGo, Demis Hassabis, said that the system was confident of victory from the midway point of the game, even though the professional commentators could not tell which player was ahead.

 Michael Redmond (9p) noted that AlphaGo's 19th stone (move 37) was "creative" and "unique".
-It was a move that no human would've ever made.
+It was a move that most professional players would not have considered.
 Lee took an unusually long time to respond.
 An Younggil (8p) called AlphaGo's move 37 "a rare and intriguing shoulder hit" but said Lee's counter was "exquisite".
 He stated that control passed between the players several times before the endgame, and especially praised AlphaGo's moves 151, 157, and 159, calling them "brilliant".

 AlphaGo showed anomalies and moves from a broader perspective, which professional Go players described as looking like mistakes at first sight but an intentional strategy in hindsight.
 As one of the creators of the system explained, AlphaGo does not attempt to maximize its points or its margin of victory, but tries to maximize its probability of winning.
-If AlphaGo must choose between a scenario where it will win by 20 points with 80 percent probability and another where it will win by 1 and a half points with 99 percent probability, it will choose the latter, even if it must give up points to achieve it.
+If AlphaGo must choose between a scenario where it will win by 20 points with 80 percent probability and another where it will win by 1½ points with 99 percent probability, it will choose the latter, pursuing overall victory over points.
 In particular, move 167 by AlphaGo seemed to give Lee a fighting chance and was declared to look like a blatant mistake by commentators.
 An Younggil said, "So when AlphaGo plays a slack looking move, we may regard it as a mistake, but perhaps it should more accurately be viewed as a declaration of victory?"